 If you or your family are looking for volunteer opportunities in Hong Kong, NGOs and charity organisations like HandsOn and the Salvation Army are always accepting volunteers.

 Hong Kong may have us living on the busy end of the spectrum, but there’s no denying that we can all afford to make time for causes and community services we care about (plus, the more hands, the merrier!).
-Investing your efforts into worthwhile NGOs and charitable organisations can be one of the most meaningful ways spend your hours.
+Investing your efforts into worthwhile NGOs and charitable organisations can be one of the most meaningful ways to spend your hours.
 Be it donating, contributing to the team, or even simply spreading the word about where to volunteer.
 From volunteering to help domestic workers to animal welfare and elderly care (to name a few), there are plenty of NGOs and charity organisations in Hong Kong doing inspiring (and necessary) work.

 Christian Action – Volunteering work to help those with physical and psychological needs and marginalised groups